Education Inspection Framework (EIF)

 Booking your EIF workshop

-Find your local Service Hub below and contact them to book your workshop.
+Find a workshop near you on our Upcoming Events page.
+Then contact the local Service Hub that will be running it to book your place.
 We look forward to working with you.

 Central England Service Hub — Covering Northamptonshire, Buckinghamshire, Bedfordshire, Hertfordshire, Oxfordshire and Berkshire.